cedarroyal21/cedarroyal21/README.md

 ###

-<h2 align="left">My name is cedrk darel yepmo and I'm a cameroonian citizen from yaounde town .</h2>
+<h2 align="left">My name is cedrik darel yepmo and I'm a cameroonian citizen from yaounde town .</h2>

 ###